Sycri/AMXModX-Plugins/scripting-shero/core/sh_readme.txt

 *	 - Redid the damage function in the inc file, blocking death messages with vexd and updating scoreboard properly
 *	 - Fixed bug with clearpowers when menu was on screen, it would be stale and not refresh
 *	 - Added function to adjust the servers sv_maxspeed so speed increasing heroes can work properly
-*	 - Redid the layout for most of the stock heroes so its more standardized.
+*	 - Redid the layout for most of the stock heroes so its more standardized
-*	 - Removed xtrafun from all heroes possible to better support amx 0.9.9.
+*	 - Removed xtrafun from all heroes possible to better support amx 0.9.9 *
-*
 *	v1.17 - JTP10181 - 07/27/04
 *	 - Updated all motd box output to be more easy to follow